iamdavidjames/iamdavidjames/README.md

 # Hi :wave:
 ## My Name is DAVID:dart::octocat:
-An aspiring Web Developer, Technical Writer and Cyber Security enthusiast.
+A budding Front-End Web Developer, Technical Writer and Cyber Security enthusiast.

-**Committed to development and advancement this year**
+**Committed to development and advancement**

 **:fireworks::fireworks: Merry Christmas and a Happy New Year :fireworks::fireworks:**